Budget 2019: In Sitharaman’s 5-year road map, is there any hope for tax exemption limit hike?

 Halwa ceremony marks printing of budget papers, finance ministry lockdown

-The present slab rates, even though recently reduced from 10 percent to 5 percent for income from Rs 2.5 lakh up to Rs 5 lakh, jumps to 20 percent for the next income slab of Rs 5 lakh plus up to Rs 10 lakh .
+The present slab rates, even though recently reduced from 10 per cent to 5 per cent for income from Rs 2.5 lakh up to Rs 5 lakh, jumps to 20 per cent for the next income slab of Rs 5 lakh plus up to Rs 10 lakh .

 The government could consider rationalising the slabs and the basic exemption limit could be increased to 3 lakh.